Our Bespoke Process

 How to Start

-Each project begins with discussions where we ask you to share visuals and ideas you might have (photos of the sea, paintings, and natural materials have all been shared as inspiration besides photographs of jewellery!)
-It’s important we know about what gems or gem colours you might be interested in as well as metal or metal colours if you already have preferences.
-We also need to know if you have a deadline and any budget in mind so we can show you options that meet your requirements.
+Each project begins with discussions where we will ask you to share visuals and any ideas you might have (photos of the sea, paintings, and natural materials have all been shared as inspiration besides photographs of jewellery!)
+It’s important we know about what gems or gem colours you might be interested in as well as metal or metal colours if you already have a preference.
+We will also need to know if you have a deadline and any budget in mind so we can present options that meet your requirements.

 Timeline

-Bespoke work generally takes 8-12 weeks to turn around, though it is possible for a project to take longer.
-We keep a wide stock of sapphires, diamonds, and some zircons and opals in house.
-We are very concerned with the ethics of the stones we source, so if you are looking for something specific that is not part of our regular stock, we will need time to ensure wherever we purchase this from is in line with our values.
+Bespoke work generally takes 8-12 weeks to complete, though it is possible for a project to take longer.
+We keep a curated range of sapphire, diamond, zircon and opal in our collection.
+We prioritise ethics in our sourcing, so if you are looking for something specific, we may need time to ensure we can find a source that aligns with our values.

 We will do our best to adhere to any timelines discussed at your initial meeting.
 That said, we prioritise quality, craftsmanship, and precision over speed.
-To help us meet any deadline you might have, we appreciate your timely response to our communications and invoices.
+To help us meet any deadline you might have, your timely response will help us move through the phases of production.

 Your Design

-Once we’ve seen your visuals, we’ll schedule you in for a meeting, where we can discuss the design of the piece, and you can look at our gem stock in person.
+After you have shared inspiration for your piece, we will invite you in to discuss design specifics, and view possible stone options.
 We can also take this meeting remotely if it is more convenient for you, sending images of stones to you beforehand so we can look at the options together.

 Deposit

-After these discussions, we’ll have the design established with you and be able to provide you with an estimate for your project.
-We take 30% of our estimate as a deposit for your piece.
+After these discussions, we’ll have the design established and be able to provide you with an estimate for your project.
+We will ask for 30% of our estimate as a deposit to begin work hand carving your piece.

 Estimates are valid for 30 days.
 Deposits are non-refundable and cover time spent creating the wax model of your ring, consults, renderings, wax views, and holding or importing any gems involved with the design.